 - Once approved, groups may then submit Meeting Room Reservation requests, available online.

-- Reservation requests must be made by adults (18 years or older).
+- Rooms may be reserved by adults 18 years or older.

-- Reservations must be made no more than six months and no less than 3 weekdays in advance of an event.
+- Reservations may be made no more than three months and no less than 3 weekdays in advance of an event.

 - In case of an unscheduled library closing, such as weather-related closures, the library will make its best effort to notify group contact persons with the contact information on file.
-Such groups may reschedule another meeting time.
+Such groups may reschedule another meeting time based on availability.

-Use & Care of Facilities - General Principles
+Use and Care of Facilities – General Principles

 All meetings, programs, and activities held in library meeting rooms must be free and open to the public.